alexa-samples/skill-sample-nodejs-multi/instructions/create-the-backend-resources.md

 ## Collect the CloudFormation Stack Outputs

-After the stack completes, collect the created resource identfiers.
+After the stack completes, collect the created resource identifiers.

 1. When the *skill-sample-nodejs-multi* stack is created, you will see its *Status* reported as `CREATE_COMPLETE`.
 2. From the *Outputs* tab of the stack, collect value of the `BeeperFunctionLambdaArn` key and store it into the **[AWS Lambda ARN]** section of the `setup.txt` file in your working directory.
 It will look something like the following: `arn:aws:lambda:region:XXXXXXXXXXXX:function:skill-sample-nodejs-multi`.